CaptainCrowbar/crow/docs/format.md

 an `int` (instead of a substring), any negative value is interpreted as the default precision.

+In general, if multiple inconsistent options are present, it is unspecified which one will be respected.
+Formatting rules for specific types will document exceptions to this.

 ```c++
 FormatSpec::FormatSpec(char m, const std::string& o, int p = -1);
 ```